jnaxo/labmmba/README.md

 =================
 version: 1.0.1 alpha.

-LABMMBA is Laboratory of molecular microbiology and environmental biotechnology
+LABMMBA is Laboratory of molecular microbiology and environmental biotechnology.
+Belong to Federico Santa María university.

 # Copyright